finnito/Science/content/12phy/as91173/16-current-carrying-wire-and-rh-grip-rule.md

 weight: 16
 ---

-## Formula: F=BIL
+## Magnetic Force: Wires

-Instead of thinking about the velocity of the moving charges, we can also think about the current and length of wire in the magnetic field.
+Instead of thinking about individual particles, we can think about the aggregate of them as current in a wire.

 $$
 \begin{aligned}